Tag Archives: Isabella Leonarda

 A Changing of the Guard at Seicento

 A preview by Marc Shulgold Every organization must eventually come to terms with a transfer of leadership.
 That applies to political bodies, corporations, sports teams and performing arts groups.
-So […]
+So it is with the Baroque chamber choir Seicento (pronounced Say-CHEN-toe).
+This past May, founding artistic director Evanne Browne (now emeritus) moved out of state and […]

 1 Comment Read more »